 I’ve written before about how there seems to be a correlation between willingness to poke fun at the military in popular culture and a perceived decrease in the civil-military divide.
 That is, the more comfortable civilians feel making fun of soldiers and the military, the better relations are (so long as military folk don’t get too butt-hurt about it).

-As far as I know, Amy Schumer never served in the military, but that didn’t stop her for going for the skit.
+As far as I know, Amy Schumer never served in the military, but that didn’t stop her from going for the skit.
 I’ve seen it done real well on Family Guy, The Onion and Fox’s short-lived Enlisted (rest in peace).

 I still believe that the civil-military gap is an imagined structure of the military mind.
 The gap is as big as the veteran wants it to be simply because civilians don’t walk around thinking of themselves as something different from everyone else – veterans do that.
 In that regard, the more connected to civil society the veteran feels, the smaller the imagined gap.
 It is an individual effort to close it, not a collective one.